eak24/onshapepy/docs/index.rst

-Welcome to the OnShapePy Documentation!
+Welcome to the OnshapePy Documentation!
 =============================================

-OnShapePy gives you the ability to control OnShape configurable parts with Python, effectively unlocking the vast Python scientific libraries to OnShape parts.
+OnshapePy gives you the ability to control Onshape configurable parts with Python, effectively unlocking the vast Python scientific libraries to Onshape parts.

 Quick video demo
 ------------------